 Members of the Council, Working Parties and Secretariat are available to speak at conferences, seminars or events on a range of bioethics topics.
 Contact us on firstname.lastname@example.org to find out more.

-The Council holds an annual public lecture, where a guest speaker is invited to give an international perspective on a bioethics issue of their choice.
+The Council holds occasional public lectures, where a guest speaker is invited to give a perspective on a bioethics issue of their choice.
 Our public lectures are free to attend and open to anyone.
-Find out about our previous annual lectures, recordings are available for most of our recent events.
+Find out about our previous public lectures, recordings are available for most of our recent events.

-Audio recordings of recent annual lectures on SoundCloud:
+Audio recordings of recent public lectures on SoundCloud: